OS-Sketch/www.os-sketch.com/docs/index.md

 system, there are significant benefits to understanding how operating systems work.

+# Hardware Terms

 - **Disk:** The disk drive consists of sectors (512 byte blocks), each that can be read or written.
 They are numbered from 0 to n-1 which are its address spaces of the drive.
 The disk stores the static data and the program code for the operating system and the disk is used by the RAM in order to load this static data and the program code into this memory system.

+- **CPU:** The CPU or central processing unit, is responsible for processing actions that the kernel needs to perform in a timely fashion.
+The process code gets sent over to the scheduler after the CPU goes through it and makes the changes accordingly.

+- **RAM:** The RAM, or address space, is the computer's memory that is used to store working data or machine code, this refers to live actions that the computer's memory needs to recall from the system.
+The RAM uses segmentation to split the static data into different sections of the memory.

+# Software Terms

 - **File System:** The file system is a software system to keep all of your files easily stored/ sorted and accessible by the operating system.